 We adopted the new standard on January 1, 2020, using the modified retrospective transition method and recorded a noncash cumulative effect adjustment to retained earnings of \$3.0 million, \$2.8 million of which relates to our mezzanine loans and \$0.2 million of which relates to our construction accounts receivable.
-See Note 6-Notes Receivable and Current Expected Credit Losses, for more information.
+See Note 6 to our condensed consolidated financial statements in Item 1 of this Quarterly Report on Form 10-Q.